bekk/bekk-christmas/post/thecloud/untitled.md

 ingress: I recently switched projects, and if you've ever started at or switched jobs to a mid- or large-size enterprise, you probably know the onboarding process can be both long and exhausting.
-Possibly sitting there weeks on end, without access to the services you need, and feeling like a bother because you have to ask one of your colleagues for help the 3027th time this week.
+Possibly sitting there weeks on end, without access to the services you need, and purely feeling like a bother because you have to ask one of your colleagues for help the 3027th time this week.
 Welp, I just shudder at the thought of it, and if you do too, I just might have the answer to all our *boundary* issues!
 links: []
 authors:
   - Kenan Mahic